mikyll/mikyll/README.md

 - 🌲 I'm allergic to like 20 species of plants and trees
 - 🌙 I can focus much better during night time
 - 🤔 I've got a tattoo of something I really like, guess it!
+- 🏀 I can spin a ball on every finger of my left hand

 ### 🎉 Events I attended
 - 🎫 Concerts: